SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 ### Nav2

 Plan and execute a safe trajectory from an initial pose to a target pose.
 The robot needs position estimate, which is provided by SLAM.
 We also need obstacle awareness, which can come from a existing static map or live Lidar data.
-Existing map and Lidar data is fused in a `Costmap` - where a high cost region may have obstacle, and low cost region is safe to go to.
+Existing map and Lidar data is fused in a `Costmap` - where a high cost region may have obstacle, and low cost region is safe to go to. `Costmap` is different than a static `SLAM` map.

 ```bash
 sudo apt update && sudo apt upgrade -y && sudo apt install -y \
   ros-${ROS_DISTRO}-twist-mux
 ```

 nav2 stack publishes to `/cmd_vel`, but we need `/diff_cont/cmd_vel_unstamped`.
-We'll use `twist_mux` that'll take `/cmd_vel_joy` and `/cmd_vel` out to `/diff_cont/cmd_vel_unstamped`
+We'll use `twist_mux` that'll takes and prioritizes different topics (e.g., take `/cmd_vel_joy` from controller and `/cmd_vel` from nav2) and generates output (e.g., `/cmd_vel_out` remapped to `/diff_cont/cmd_vel_unstamped`).

 in config folder, create a new file `twist_mux.yaml`.